Former Shreveport city employee alleges major problems within the accounting department

 SHREVEPORT, La.
 (KTAL/KMSS) – The former controller for the City of Shreveport is now a whistleblower, alleging multiple grievances and problems with the City’s accounting department.

-He and his attorney held a press conference Monday afternoon to address these issues, and to stop the permanent appointment of the current Chief Financial Officer, Kasey Brown.
+Former City of Shreveport Controller Ben Hebert and attorney Allison Jones held a press conference Monday afternoon to address these issues, and to stop the permanent appointment of the current Chief Financial Officer, Kasey Brown.

-“Some of these issues included, failure to follow established processes and enforce good controls.
-Failure to meet IRS State Revenue department time constraints, ongoing training for the accounting staff was not existent,” said Ben Hebert, former Controller for the City of Shreveport.
+“Some of these issues included failure to follow established processes and enforce good controls, failure to meet IRS and state revenue department time constraints, ongoing training for the accounting staff was not existent,” Hebert said.

 Herbert said he found major issues within the City of Shreveport’s accounting department when he assumed the Controller’s position in January of 2020.